icopy-site/awesome-cn/docs/awesome/awesome-static-website-services.md

 - [SheetDB](https://sheetdb.io/) - Turn a Google Spreadsheet into a JSON API.
 - [Form2Channel](https://form2channel.com/) - Post your HTML form to Form2Channel to store submissions in Google Sheets and receive them via email, Slack or Telegram.
 No signups, no costs, no limits.
 - [reCAPTCHAme](https://recaptchame.com/) - reCAPTCHA and hCAPTCHA token verification service.
 Post your form to reCAPTCHAme to avoid getting spammed.
 Made for static websites, no server-side coding required.
+- [Formware](https://formware.io/) - Conversational forms with unlimited responses that can be embedded on any website.

 #### Provided by the Host